ibm-cloud-docs/vmware/getting-started.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Getting started with VMWare
+# Getting started with VMware
 {: #vmware-getting-started}

 VMware provides an industry-leading virtualization platform that abstracts processor, memory, storage, and networking resources to create multiple {{site.data.keyword.virtualmachinesshort}} on a single physical server.
 Multiple physical servers can be clustered together to create a private cloud.